kekearif/swiftui-mvvm-coordinator/README.md

 let tab3Coordinator: Tab3Coordinator
 ```

-These properties are then used in the *CoordinatorView*
+These properties are then used in the *CoordinatorView*.

 ```swift
 var body: some View {